princomp/princomp.github.io/source/lectures/oop/properties.md

     ```

     The attribute `width` is called *the Width's property backing field*: it holds the data assigned to the property.
-- When the property's get *and* set accessors are trivial (like the ones above), we can simply omit them.
+- When the property's get *and* set accessors are trivial (like the ones above), we can simply omit them their body completely.
 That is, the previous `Width` property could be implemented using

     ```
     public int Width { get; set;  }